DarkPark/jscs/readme.md

 });
 ```

-There is also an alternative more compact way to iterate arrays.
+There is also an alternative way to iterate arrays.
+> It's more compact and has [about the same speed](http://jsperf.com/for-until-length-vs-until-undefined/9) as simple `forEach`.

 ```js
 var i = arr.length;